Skip to content

 Overviewยถ

 MCP Gateway is designed to scale from single-container development environments to distributed multi-node production deployments.
-This guide covers:
+For a visual overview of the high-performance architecture including Rust-powered components, see the Performance Architecture Diagram.

 • Vertical Scaling: Optimizing single-instance performance with Gunicorn workers